Voting Referendum 2026

 How to Vote

 2. Ballots must be received by the Elections Office no later than 7 p.m.
 Tuesday, April 21, 2026.
-Voters may return ballots by mail or drop them off at the Elections Office: Office of the Supervisor of Elections, 2700 NW 87th Avenue, Miami, FL 33172.
+Voters return their ballot by mail.
+Voters who prefer not to mail their ballot may personally drop it off only at the Elections Office: Office of the Supervisor of Elections, 2700 NW 87th Avenue, Miami, FL 33172.

 3. Additional Instructions: